Music Education, '12

 Castleton alum Edward Wilkin enjoyed his first experience at Castleton so much that he came back to do it again.

-Originally from Cresskill, New Jersey, Wilkin graduated with his Bachelor of Music in Music Education in 2012 before continuing his education at The University of Rhode Island, where he completed a Master of Music in Choral and Orchestral Conducting.
+Originally from Cresskill, New Jersey, Wilkin graduated with Music Education degree in 2012 before continuing his education at The University of Rhode Island, where he completed a Master of Music in Choral and Orchestral Conducting.

 He came back to Castleton to earn his second Master’s Degree in Music Education, which he completed in 2017.